-After facing the problem, we headed straight to Google Search Console and saw a Malware Warning in the Dashboard.
+After facing the problem, we headed straight to Google Search Console and saw a Malware Warning on the Dashboard.

-Waiting for about eight hours, we received an email from Google Search Console team stating that the review has failed.
+After waiting for about eight hours, we received an email from the Google Search Console team stating that the review has failed.
 It was disturbing!

 Many of the less reputable ad networks use deceptive ads because they have a high accidental clickthrough and because nearly all of them download malware or adware onto the end user’s computer.
 So if you are running any ads like this, you need to be aware that your site may now be flagged with the red interstitial, warning searchers from clicking through to your site.

-Now, we are testing different ad networks in order to test their compliance with the Google’s updated policies.
-At the moment, Infolinks, BuySellAds and of course Google Adsense seems to pass the test.
+Now, we are testing different ad networks in order to test their compliance with Google’s updated policies.
+At the moment, Infolinks, BuySellAds and of course Google Adsense seem to pass the test.
 Media.net and Chitika are most likely to receive a thumbs up too.